geotools/geotools/docs/user/library/api/envelope.rst

 ReferencedEnvelope
 ^^^^^^^^^^^^^^^^^^

-ReferencedEnvelope is both:
+ReferencedEnvelope is all of these:

-* **Envelope** - as defined by the JTS Topology System ( a Simple Feature for SQL concept)
+* **com.vividsolutions.jts.geom.Envelope** - as defined by the JTS Topology System ( a Simple Feature for SQL concept)
-* **BoundingBox** - 2D bounds as defined by the ISO 19107 Geometry
+* **org.opengis.geometry.BoundingBox** - 2D bounds as defined by the ISO 19107 Geometry
-* **Envelope** - captures 3D bounds as defined by ISO 19107 Geometry.
+* **org.opengis.geometry.Envelope** - captures 3D bounds as defined by ISO 19107 Geometry.

+Note that in order to support 3D bounds (and use a 3D Coordinate Reference System) we must create an instance of the child class **ReferencedEnvelope3D** (see below).

 In short this is the class to use when you want to represent a bounds in GeoTools.
-The only other thing of note is the that the constructor expects the input in xMin,xMax,yMin,yMax order and expects a crs.:
+The only other thing of note is the that the constructor expects the input in xMin,xMax,yMin,yMax order and expects a (2D) crs:

 .. literalinclude:: /../src/main/java/org/geotools/api/APIExamples.java
    :language: java